dotnet/aspire/src/Components/README.md

 Aspire components are classic .NET NuGet packages which are designed as highly usable libraries. .NET Aspire components feature rich production-ready telemetry, health checks, configurability, testability, and documentation.
 For the current state of the components included in this repo and tracked for .NET Aspire's first preview, please check out the [.NET Aspire Components Progress](./Aspire_Components_Progress.md) page.

+## Contribution guidelines

+We aim to have a diverse set of high quality Aspire components, making it easy to pick from many different technologies when building Aspire apps.
+We expect to continue to add more components, and we welcome contributions of others, but we explicitly don't want to include every possible component.
+The set will be gently curated: in order to make sure that components are useful and dependable, we have some broad criteria below for components contributed to dotnet/aspire.
+These will likely evolve over time based on feedback, but we expect some requirements (such as actively supported) to remain firm:

+1. We expect to welcome any components that would have value to Aspire users and align with what Aspire is intended to do, subject to the below.
+2. We don't expect to choose preferred techs.
+For example, if there are two commonly used providers for database XYZ, we are comfortable with having one component for each.
+We would like component naming and granularity to be clear enough that customers can make informed decisions.
+Aspire is agnostic to your choice of cloud provider, too.
+3. We will require that the tech represented by the component is being actively supported.
+In most cases we expect that it is widely used, although we expect that part will be a judgement call.
+4. Components contributed to dotnet/aspire must meet the same quality and completeness bar of other contributions. ie., we won't have a lower quality bar for experimental or niche components.
+5. Where there's a component that meet the above criteria, but that isn't something we expect to be a high priority for the Aspire committers to maintain, we'll ask for a plan to sustain it (eg., motivated contributors ready to fix bugs in it)

+Note: only components that are built from dotnet/aspire will be able to use the Aspire package name prefix.
+There is no technical barrier to using components built elsewhere, without the Aspire prefix, but currently our idea is that all broadly available Aspire components will live here in dotnet/aspire and have the Aspire package prefix.
+We welcome feedback on this and all the other principles listed here, though.

+In summary we encourage and are excited to accept contributions of components, but it's probably a good idea to first open an issue to discuss any new potential component before offering a PR, to make sure we're all in agreement that it's a good fit with these principles.

+## Versioning and Releases

+Each component is in its own NuGet package, and can version independently, including declaring itself in a preview state using the standard SemVer and NuGet mechanisms.
+We expect to typically push updates to all components at the same time we update the core Aspire packages, but we have flexibility here.

 ## Naming

-- Each component's name should contain just an `Aspire.` prefix.
+- Each component's name must have the prefix `Aspire.`.
 - When component is built around `ABC` client library, it should contain the client library name in its name.
 Example: `Aspire.ABC`.
+Where the technology has a particular casing we have preferred that: for example `Aspire.RabbitMQ` rather than `Aspire.RabbitMq`.
-- When given client library is just one of many libraries that allows to consume given service, the names that refer to component need to be specific, not generic.
+- When the client library is just one of many libraries that allows to consume given service, the names that refer to component need to be specific, not generic.
 Example: Npgsql is not the only db driver for PostgreSQL database, so the extension method should be called `AddNpgsql` rather than `AddPostgreSQL`.
+The goal here is to help app authors make an informed decision about which to choose.

 ## Public API